Location: 55mi north of Philadelphia

-It’s not unusual for the City of Easton, PA to receive 50 to 70 calls, emails or drop-in requests each week for information related to the City’s Zoning Code.
-The complex nature of the Code can sometimes make it difficult for citizens and municipal staff to find answers quickly.
+It’s not unusual for the City of Easton, PA to receive 50 to 70 calls, emails or drop-in requests each week for information related to the City’s zoning code.
+The complex nature of the cde can sometimes make it difficult for citizens and municipal staff to find answers quickly.

 The Solution: An Interactive Zoning Map